vonmillhausen/sf2000/README.md

 - `ROMS/mnt/sda1/bios/gba_bios.bin` (this fixes it for GBA games added to the user `ROMS` folder)

 ### Save States
 All of the above emulators support stave sates natively through an interface that is accessed by pressing SELECT + START simultaneously in-game.
-Four save state slots are provided per-game; the files have the extensions `.sa0`, `.sa1`, `.sa2` and `.sa3` depending on which slot they're for.
-The extension is appended to the name of the ROM file the save state is for; for example, if the ROM is called `Apotris.gba`, and the save state is for slot 2, then the save state file name will be `Apotris.GBA.sa1`.
+Four save state slots are provided per-game; the files have the extensions `.sa0`, `.sa1`, `.sa2` and `.sa3` depending on which slot they're for, and are stored in a `save` subfolder along-side wherever the game's ROM file is stored.
+The extension is appended to the name of the ROM file the save state is for; for example, if the ROM is called `SD:/ROMS/Apotris.gba`, and the save state is for slot 2, then the save state file name will be `SD:/ROMS/save/Apotris.GBA.sa1`.
 One weird note is that save states created for ROMs stored in the user `ROMS` folder on the device get their ROM file extension capitalised when a save state is created (as per the previous example with `Apotris`, where `.gba` became `.GBA`); this does _not_ happen with save states created in the other ROM folders.
 The capitalisation doesn't appear to matter - the SF2000 successfully loads save states with any extension capitalisation in any folder.

+If you want to back-up the save states you've got on your SD2000's microSD card, simply back up the `save` folders and their contents (be sure not to mix up which `save` folder belongs to which ROM folder on the device).
+[Tadpole](https://github.com/EricGoldsteinNz/tadpole) also has a save backup feature, which will give you a `.zip` file containing all of your saves.

 The save state files themselves contain two zlib-compressed data blobs, plus associated metadata - one blob for the raw save state data created by the emulator itself, and one blob for the thumbnail used for the save state in the UI.
 The exact format is as follows